 Since then, the ARC has expanded by purchasing 93 acres of land adjacent to the south side of the original 50-acre main campus.
-Additional living units were added along with expanded Health Care and amenities that make the ARC the premier Life Plan community that it is today – including 465 Independent Living homes, 60 Assisted Living Apartments, 49 Long-term Care beds, 12 dedicated Skilled Nursing Medicare beds, and 18 Memory Care beds.
+Additional living units were added along with expanded Health Care and amenities that make the ARC the premier Life Plan community that it is today – including 450 Independent Living homes, 48 Assisted Living Apartments at Lakeside Villas, 30 Assisted Living Apartments, 91 Long-term care beds, all of which are dedicated Skilled Nursing Medicare Beds, and 18 Memory Care beds.
 The community boasts its own movie theater, chapel, three dining venues, state-of-the-art fitness center, medical clinics, rehabilitation facilities, putting green, dog park, and numerous clubs and activities that contribute to the wellness of mind, body, and spirit.

-The ARC is governed by a 14-member Board of Directors which includes two ARC residents as voting members.
-The ARC is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.
+The ARC is governed by a 16-member Board of Directors, including four ARC residents as voting members.
+The ARC is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.